Ixcatl/fables_novasophonia/docs/core/attributes.rst

 Charm, Fright, & Style
 --------------
 These three attributes affect how a character interacts socially with others.
 According to roleplay preferences, they can represent their appearance, how they act, or even how they smell.
-Unlike other secondary or miscellaneous attributes, these are used in associated social checks, and follow similar rules to primary attributes.
+Unlike other secondary or miscellaneous attributes, these are used in associated social checks, and follow similar rules to primary attributes, including the maximum of 7.
 See Social for more information.

 .. tip::
       When distributing your bonus starting points for Charm/Fright, they may be broken up into half points (0.5) if desired.